1997-2001 Honda CR250 – Radiator Service & Repair

 2. Do NOT use compressed air to clean the radiator.

-3. Inspect the radiator body for any obvious damage like cracks, huge dents, or bent mounting tabs.
+3. Inspect the radiator body for any apparent damage like cracks, huge dents, or bent mounting tabs.

 4. If you see a greenish residue on the body, there’s probably a leak nearby.